viet34tqc/notebook/interview.md

 <https://www.youtube.com/watch?v=za2FZ8QCE18&ab_channel=FrontStart>

-React uses Virtual DOM because of perfomance
-The Virtual DOM in React is in fact a tree of React Elements, or objects, which is the results of calling `React.createElement`.
-React identifies the exact modified elements by comparing the current Virtual DOM snapshot with the previous one, so it updates only the necessary objects rather than creating a new DOM every time.
+The Virtual DOM in React is a lightweight copy of the actual DOM kept in memory.
+In fact, it's a tree of React Elements, or objects, which is the results of calling `React.createElement`.

+React uses Virtual DOM to enable the declarative styling of React.
+We tells React what UI we want through state, without having to directly manipulate the DOM.
+When there is change, React identifies the exact modified elements by comparing the current Virtual DOM snapshot with the previous one, so it updates only the necessary objects rather than creating a new DOM every time.

+Using Virtual DOM, we can avoid two problems if we use the real DOM directly:

+- When the DOM Tree structure becomes larger, it becomes difficult to manage.
+For example, there is now a large form component, and when changing a value, it may be necessary to traverse all the form component nodes and operate the DOM to change the value, which can easily result in unnoticed bugs during this process.
+- Low efficiency.
+Although DOM operations may be fast, during rendering and reflow stages, frequent direct DOM operations are often the main cause of frame stuttering, so the more you directly manipulate the DOM, the more likely you are to hit performance bottlenecks.

 ## Redux and React Context